-Preparation for teacher certification is available to both the undergraduate pursuing a first degree and the individual with a college degree in a noneducation field.

-The teaching majors of Art, Choral Music, Dance, Instrumental Music, and Theatre with a bachelor's degree are available through the College of Fine Arts.
-See pages 295-322 for more information.
+Programs that prepare students for teacher certification by the state are available to both the undergraduate pursuing a first degree and the individual with a college degree in a noneducation field.
+Undergraduate students interested in teacher certification in art, music, dance, or theatre enroll through programs offered by the College of Fine Arts.
+These students must also meet the same eligibility requirements for admission to the PTPP on page 247.
+See pages 321-356 for more information.